deekshaarora12/Calculator_Behaviour/subtraction.md

 # Addition

-Scenario: subtraction of two positive numbers and first number is greater than the second number
+Scenario: subtraction of two positive numbers and first is greater than the second

 Given The calculator is on